 You may also like: How to Change the Login Password in Windows 10

-If you have created a Windows 10 password reset disk before, you can remove Windows 10 password with this password reset disk directly.
+If you have created a Windows 10 password reset disk before, you can remove Windows 10 forgot password with this password reset disk directly.
 All you need to do is to follow the instructions that appear on the screen when you insert it into your PC.
 For example, select the disk you plug and don’t set any new password for this user.
 At last, Windows password has been removed successfully.
-Just exit the disk and sign in computer without password.
+Just exit the disk and get into the locked computer without password.

 Although many users prefer to protect their computer with a password, many others prefer not to enter a password every time they turn on the computer, especially if they are the only one who use the computer and do not share it with other people.
 So here we will tell you how to remove Windows 10 password with known password.

 Type “netplwiz” without the quotes in the search box and click Enter.
 There you will find additional options for existing user accounts.

 Specifically, you will see that in the upper part of this new window there is a checkbox marked “Users must enter a user name and password to use the computer”.
 Logically, our first step will be to uncheck this box and give it to accept, so when we turn on our computer it is no longer necessary to enter a password to enter Windows 10.